TetyanaDubchak/goit-js-hw-11/README.md

 ## Demo
-Check out the live demo of ImageSearcher at tetyanadubchak.github.io/goit-js-hw-11/.
+Check out the live demo of ImageSearcher at https://tetyanadubchak.github.io/goit-js-hw-11/.

 ## Usage

-<liOn the homepage, you'll find a search bar where you can enter your image search query.></li>
+<li>On the homepage, you'll find a search bar where you can enter your image search query.</li>
 <li>Press Enter or click on the "Search" button to initiate the search.</li>
 <li>Click on any image to view a larger preview along with additional information about the image.</li>
 <li>Use pagination to navigate to other pages of the search results.</li>

-##Technologies
+## Technologies
 ImageSearcher is built using the following technologies:

 <li>Frontend: JS, HTML, CSS</li>